WankhedeAmey/project-c-memory_allocator/README.md

 gcc -o test test.c memalloc.so -lpthread
 ```

-The output of the program will show all the blocks of  memoery beings created in heap.
+The output of the program will show all the blocks of  memory beings created in heap.